 - 10 Ghanaian celebrities who have won the hearts of Nigerians

 - Ghanaian celebrities who make you proud as a Ghanaian

-- Ghanaian celebrities who have been accused of sexual misconduct
+- Popular Ghanaian celebrities who have not been verified on social media

 - These Ghanaian musicians are beefing for real and not for publicity stunt